PGTBoos/Reflow4PLC/README.md

 The script wont work if you do state:=state+1 syntaxis, it analyses the code for state:= and the 10:  notations.
 Although it works fine, it be wise to verify your state machine code with notepads++ file compare.

-No monkeys have been killed for this product.
+No monkeys (or cats) have been killed for this product.
-Any monkey can use this code for free cc0
+Any monkey (or cat) can use this code for free cc0.
-Monkey be warned you use this at your own risk.
+Monkey be warned that you use this at your own risk, (cats you dont know what risks mean).

-(remind that the opriginal code is still in your folder/coding cave)
+Dont worry to much as your opriginal code is still in your folder/coding cave.
+Be sure to test your code.